Porges/ways-to-play/src/articles/cards/ceki/index.md

 ## Credits

+Special thanks to:

-Special thanks to [Aditya](https://twitter.com/NNBJawaofficial) for double-checking my Javanese transcriptions.
+- [Aditya](https://twitter.com/NNBJawaofficial) for double-checking my Javanese transcriptions.
+- [Aditya Bayu Perdana](https://www.behance.net/byabay) for supplying the names in the Balinese script.